Mathisnplus1/mathisnplus1.github.io/_pages/about.md

 ---
-permalink: /
+permalink: /about/
 title: "About"
 author_profile: true
 redirect_from:
-  - /about/
   - /about.html
 ---
 Hey !
 I'm Mathis.
-This is my personnal website, currently under construction.
+This is my personnal website.